island-lang/island-lang.github.io/README.md

 ## Currying and closures

 Funca takes a very lightweight approach to currying.
-The `bind` operator simply takes a function call expression (though doesn't actually call it) and creates a new function with the given argument(s) fixed to the corresponding parameters.:
+The `bind` operator simply takes a function call expression (though doesn't actually call it) and creates a new function with the given argument(s) fixed to the corresponding parameters:

 ```
 func example(a: int, b: int, c: int): int